Jump to: Law • Government • Voter Information • Tax Information

 - DuPage Recycling Guide

 - DuPage CRIS DuPage County is proud to bring you Community Resource Information System (CRIS), the leading source of social service information in the county.
 Through CRIS, we will provide you with access to the most current, accurate, and comprehensive social service information available.

-Due to COVID-19, all 2020 General Election voters are encouraged to cast a ballot prior to Election Day, either through voting by mail or during in-person early voting.
-Requests to vote by mail must be received by the Election Authority by 10/29/2020, but voters are encouraged to submit their applications as early as possible.
+Due to COVID-19, all 2021 Consolidated General Election voters are encouraged to cast a ballot prior to Election Day, either through voting by mail or during in-person early voting.
+Requests to vote by mail must be received by the Election Authority by 5 days prior to the election, but voters are encouraged to submit their applications as early as possible.

-The first wave of vote by mail ballots will be sent out on 9/24/2020 and may take 4-5 business days to arrive at voters’ mailboxes.
+The first wave of vote by mail ballots will be sent out 40 days prior to the election and may take 4-5 business days to arrive at voters’ mailboxes.
 To make sure your vote by mail ballot gets counted, fill it out and mail it back as soon as possible.
 To be counted, the ballot must be postmarked by election day.

 - DuPage County Election Division: Voter Registration Access information about registering in person, online, or by mail to vote in DuPage County.

 - DuPage County Voter Lookup Get a personalized list of the candidates and issues on the ballot for your residence, your voter registration status, and your local polling place address.